People Who Lack A Filter Frequently Say These 20 Things

 Pexels/Alexander Suhorucov

-This phrase is often used to dismiss someone’s hurt feelings or to avoid taking responsibility for a hurtful comment.
+This gets used a lot to dismiss someone’s hurt feelings or to avoid taking responsibility for a hurtful comment.
 If your words have caused pain or offence, it’s important to acknowledge that and apologise.
 Telling someone not to take it personally invalidates their emotions and can damage the relationship.

 16. “I’m just blunt/direct/straightforward.”